 Isn’t all Irish beef, grass fed, quality beef, from small farms?

-You may be surprised to learn, that over 50% of the beef sold in Ireland, comes from the dairy industry rather than specifically animals that are bred for beef.
-The percentage increases year by year as the dairy industry expands.
-Or to hear that €100M of beef was imported to Ireland in 2018, from other countries.
-What has shocked us to learn, is that In 2018, approximately 20% of Irish beef processed in factories, was from feedlot cattle.
+Surprisingly, over 50% of the beef sold in Ireland, comes from the dairy industry rather than specifically animals that are bred for beef.
+The percentage increases year by year as the dairy industry expands. €100M of beef was imported to Ireland in 2018, from other countries.
+In 2018, approximately 20% of Irish beef processed in factories, was from feedlot cattle.
 A feedlot herd is defined by the Dept of Agriculture as a non-breeding unit where “the cattle are permanently housed (never on pasture)”.
 Aside from the animal welfare implications of this, many of the feedlots are owned by meat processing factories.
 There has been much debate in recent times over the ability of Ireland’s smaller, traditional, pasture-based, beef farmers to compete on price.
-What people often don’t consider is, where was their meat produced, and what kind of life did those animals have?

 Drumanilra Beef – Organic Pasture, No Over-Crowding, and Protecting the Land